jpmhouston/Batch-Clipboard/README.md

 same order into your target document.

 [Full documentation is here](https://batchclipboard.bananameter.lol).

-The project was code-named "Cleepp" and that's reflected in the name of this repo and throughout the source code.

 Batch Clipboard is built to run optimally on both Intel and Apple Silicon, and is intended to work on systems running OS versions as old as 2019's macOS Catalina 10.15, however it